Fluffyscratch/ScratchOn/README.md

 Please take these disclaimers in consideration when using Scratchon :

 - ScratchOn can be viewed and contributed by anyone, but copying code, forking, or anything similar is strictly prohibited.
-- This code currently isn't organised at all.
+- This code is currently very dense, as cogs are not implemented yet.
 Sorry about that XD But feel free to help make it less messy !
 - When using this bot, you agree to its correspounding [TOS](https://tinyurl.com/39mr9rj8) and [Privacy Policy](https://tinyurl.com/y2dz8tpe).

 ## Why ScratchOn ?